Erin’s Recipe Rundown

 - Place the cranberries and sugar in a blender or food processor.
 Blend until smooth, scraping down the sides as needed.

 - Drain the crushed pineapple in a colander, pressing on the fruit to extract as much liquid as possible.
-Add the cranberry mixture, crushed pineapple and cocowhip to a bowl.
-Gently fold to combine.
-Add the marshmallows and gently stir in.
+Add the cranberry mixture, crushed pineapple and mix to combine.
+Gently fold in the cocowhip and marshmallows.

 - Pour the mixture into a serving dish.
 Let sit for at least 6 hours and up to overnight.
 Top with pomegranate seeds.
 Enjoy!